- Tom Brady has quietly changed his Twitter profile picture to mark the end of the crypto era.

 Brady was one of the last holdouts to have a “laser eye” photo.
 As cryptocurrency prices crashed this year, many notable people quietly walked away from the meme.
 At some point after early 2021, when it skyrocketed to Twitter, it had glowing eyes.

-Brady has shied away from publicly voicing his confidence in cryptocurrencies, likely due to the heavy financial blow from FTX’s bankruptcy filing last week.
+Brady has shied away from publicly demonstrating his confidence in cryptocurrencies as he likely took a heavy financial hit from FTX’s bankruptcy filing last week.

-In June 2021, Brady and ex-wife Gisele Bündchen announced they had entered into a “long-term partnership” with FTX and invested in the company.
-Brady is his public relations ambassador for FTX, starring Some commercials for exchange.
+In June 2021, Brady and his now ex-wife, Gisele Bündchen, announced that they had entered into a “long-term partnership” with FTX and that they had invested money in the company.
+Public Relations Ambassador, starring Some commercials for exchange.

 Last week, in a few days, FTX $32 billion enterprise value goes bankrupt The company faced a liquidity crisis as customer withdrawals surged.
 FTX CEO Sam Bankman Freed is now facing multiple investigations After reports that he and FTX leadership mishandled customer funds.